kaelzhang/stock-pandas/docs/README.md

 You must have figured it out that the data frame now has [`DatetimeIndex`es][datetimeindex].

-But it will not become a 15-minute kline data unless we cumulate it, and only cumulate new frames if you use `stock.cum_append(them)` to cumulate `them`.
+But it will not become a 15-minute kline data unless we cumulate it, and only cumulates new frames if you use `stock.cum_append(them)` to cumulate `them`.

 ```py
 stock_15m = stock.cumulate()